Uberi/moz-crash-rate-aggregates/README.md

 To set up a development environment, simply run `vagrant up` and then `vagrant ssh` in the project root folder.
 This will open a terminal within the Vagrant VM.
 Do `cd /vagrant` to get to the project folder within the VM.

+To set up the environment locally on Ubuntu 14.04 LTS, simply run `ansible-playbook ansible/dev.yml`.

 Note that within the Vagrant VM, you should use `~/miniconda2/bin/python` as the main Python binary.
 All the packages are installed for Miniconda's Python rather than the system Python.

 To backfill data, just run `crash_rate_aggregates/fill_database.py` with the desired start/end dates as the `--min-submission-date`/`--max-submission-date` arguments.
 The operation is idempotent and existing aggregates for those dates are overwritten.